UNFPA-Colombia/classification-tool-sdgs-ai/README.md

-# Classification tool for SDGs using AI
+# Classification tool for SDGs using AI in Colombia

 Web application that allows to classify and store users' opinions based on the Sustainable Development Goals by means of artificial intelligence.

 ## Getting Started

-Acces the app [here]() or run the development server:
+To run the development server:

 ```bash
 npm run dev